 - If you live in a council or housing association property

-- If you are aged between 16 and 61 years old (currently classed as 'working age')
+- If you are aged between 16 and below pensionable age (currently classed as 'working age')

 - Even if you get a small amount of benefit and you are working